rubendmatos1985/fullstack-starwars-app/README.md

 ### Comments:

  I made a simple clone of [swapi](https://swapi.co/api/) with the propose of put in practice my knowledges of Express, NodeJS, Knex and Postgresql.
-I used some Functional Programming approaches like Memoization and function composition. the app could be improved and add more functionalities and those stuffs.
+I used some Functional Programming approaches like Memoization and function composition mixed with some MVC to keep the gloabal design organized.
+The propose was really play a bit with knex and typescript.

+ The app could be improved and add more functionalities and those stuff.
 Maybe in the future :)